Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 Notes
 -----

 **Point SDK** works alongside the app's existing **Push Notifications** setup.
-Your app continues to control permission prompts and APNs registration, while the SDK focuses on handling Rezolve notifications and providing callbacks that can be used for UI updates, navigation, or other app logic.
+Your app continues to control permission prompts and APNs registration, while the SDK focuses on handling Rezolve notifications and providing callbacks that can be used for UI updates, app navigation, or perform other actions.

 Troubleshoot
 ------------

-If notifications are not arriving as expected, check the following:
+If notifications are not received as expected, check:

 * The APNs credentials in Canvas match the app's **Team ID** and **Bundle ID**.
 * The app build uses a **Provision Profile** that contains the `aps-environment` entitlement.
-* Push Notifications permission has been granted from the user and remote notifications are indeed active.
+* Push Notifications permission has been granted from the user and remote notifications are active.
 * The latest and updated APNs Token has been forwarded to Point SDK.